wectrl-io/bg_ED_data/README.md

 ﻿# Bulgarian Electricity Distributors API / HomeAssistant Integration

-A script that parses the website of Bulgarian electricity provider Chez, now renamed to Electrohold(.bg).
+A script that parses the website of Bulgarian electricity providers.
+Currently supporting only Chez, now renamed to Electrohold(.bg).

 Fetches current electricity prices and outages for specified client id.